Document Type : Original Articles

 Abstract

-Objectives: The side effects of the drugs used in the treatment of leishmaniasis and the development of resistance against these drugs have caused many researchers to find an alternative treatment method.
+Background: Leishmaniasis is considered as a significant public health concern globally.
+It ranks as the second most prevalent parasitic disease following malaria.
+The side effects of the drugs used in the treatment of leishmaniasis and the development of resistance against these drugs have caused many researchers to find an alternative treatment method.
 The most effective methods in the treatment of protozoan parasitic infections, such as leishmaniasis, can be natural plant products.
-This study aimed to investigate the effects of curcumin on the dissemination of leishmaniasis in different organs of mice.

 Keywords